fgladwin/rocJPEG/docs/how-to/using-rocjpeg.rst

 if ``output_format`` is set to ``ROCJPEG_OUTPUT_Y`` or ``ROCJPEG_OUTPUT_RGB`` then ``rocJpegDecode()`` copies the output to first channel of ``RocJpegImage``.
 Alternately, in the case of ``ROCJPEG_OUTPUT_YUV_PLANAR``, the data is written to the corresponding channels of the ``RocJpegImage`` destination structure.
 The destination buffers should be large enough to be able to store output of specified format.
-These buffers should be pre-allocted by the user in the device memories.
+These buffers should be pre-allocated by the user in the device memories.
 For each color plane (channel), sizes could be retrieved for image using ``rocJpegGetImageInfo()`` API and minimum required memory buffer for each plane is plane_height * plane_pitch where plane_pitch >= plane_width for planar output formats and plane_pitch >= plane_width * num_components for interleaved output format.